 Egg Scramble Stuffed Poblano Peppers are super delicious.
-This recipe is another recipe that came about when I went into the kitchen and wanted to make something fast, easy and different for lunch.
+This recipe came about one day when I went into the kitchen, wanted to make something fast, easy and different for lunch.
 This past weekend I stopped at my local farm stand and picked up a nice selection of fresh vegetables ranging from cauliflower, eggplant, kabocha squash and poblano peppers.
 I eyed up the poblano peppers and got to thinking.

 An Array of Ingredients